nadzmi27/nadzmi27/README.md

 </summary>

 <br >
-I love learning new stuff, and therefore I have wide range of hobbies.
-This include, playing guitar, skateboarding, rollerblading, ice-skating and more.
+I love learning new things, and therefore I have a wide range of hobbies.
+This includes, playing guitar, skateboarding, rollerblading, ice-skating and more.
 I also love to stay active by hitting the gym and playing sport regularly.

 </details>